 The Rezo cut is undoubtedly one of the most popular curly haircuts to emerge in recent years.
-Created by the incredible curl specialist Nubia Suarez, the Rezo cut has helped thousands of women reignite their love for curly hair.
+Curl specialist Nubia Suarez is the creator of the cut and she has helped thousands of women reignite their love for curly hair.

 In this definitive guide of the Rezo cut, Nubia kindly agreed to let us feature some of her amazing curly transformations from her own salons.
 We can’t wait to share them with you!

 The Rezo cut, also known as the RËZO cut, is a curly hair cut achieved via a dry curl by curl cutting technique.
 The Rezo cut focuses on an even curl cut as well as length retention and is only available at specialist hairdressers who have undergone extensive training.